Wissahickon, Philadelphia

-Wissahickon is a neighborhood in the section of Lower Northwest Philadelphia in the state of Pennsylvania.
+Wissahickon is a neighborhood in the section of Lower Northwest Philadelphia in the state of Pennsylvania, United States.
 Wissahickon is located adjacent to the neighborhoods of Roxborough and Manayunk, and it is bounded by the Wissahickon Valley Park, Ridge Avenue, Hermit Street, and Henry Avenue.
-The name of the neighborhood comes from the Lenni Lenape word wisameckham, for "catfish creek", a reference to the fish that were once plentiful in the Wissahickon Creek.
+The name of the neighborhood is derived from the Lenni Lenape word wisameckham, for "catfish creek", a reference to the fish that were once plentiful in the Wissahickon Creek.

 History

 The village of Wissahickon was founded by officials of the Pencoyd Iron Works in the late nineteenth century.
 Beginning in the 1880s, growing numbers of mill owners and wealthy business owners from neighboring Manayunk sought elegant homes on ample lots; they set their eyes on land previously owned by prominent Philadelphia families – including the Camac, Dobson, Salaignac, and Wetherill families – along the Wissahickon Creek.
 Grand single-detached and semi-detached homes with ample side and rear yards were built, creating "a unique park side Victorian wonderland."
 The neighborhood was considered a highly desirable place to live as it had proximity to the Wissahickon Valley, tree-lined streets, new sewers and water services, and grand homes in high Victorian styling.